 To protect consumers' personal data when it comes to smart meters and smart grids, the European Commission recommends various data protection and privacy provisions.

-Consumer personal data is protected by the EU's Directive on the processing of personal data.
-This Directive sets rules on who can access personal data and under what circumstances.
+Consumer personal data is protected by EU rules on the processing of data and on the free movement of this data.
+This Regulation sets rules on who can access personal data and under what circumstances.

 The Commission has also produced guidance on data protection and privacy for data controllers and investors in smart grids (Data Protection Impact Assessment Template supported by Commission Recommendation 2014/724/EU).